 When you're in Nashville, entertainment is also important!
 Nashville is the global country music capital.
 A tour of the Country Music Hall of Fame costs $28 for adults, while Grand Ole Opry tickets are $30–$195.
 For shopaholics, explore the city's distinctive shops and antique stores.
 There's a price range for everyone.

 So, your daily budget (without housing) may be $100-$200.
 Although Nashville can be a costly city, it can meet any budget.
-Planning ahead lets you enjoy Nashville’s best without breaking the wallet.
+Planning ahead lets you enjoy Nashville's best without breaking your wallet.

 Pro-Local Tip: Once you’re here in Nashville, don’t forget to try the spicy hot chicken.
-It’s a signature food of our city!
+It’s the signature food of our city!

 Timing is crucial when visiting Nashville on a budget.
-After the Christmas season, hotel and flight rates drop in January to March.
+After the Christmas season, hotel and flight rates drop from January to March.
 This might save you a lot on lodging and travel.

 Consider non-hotel accommodations.
 Find cheap hostels, hotels, and vacation rentals outside downtown.
 This might provide cheaper prices and easy access to the city's attractions.

 Free and Low-Cost Attractions: Nashville has several free and low-cost attractions to explore its culture.
 Visit the Bicentennial Capitol Mall State Park, Centennial Park, and John Seigenthaler Pedestrian Bridge.
 Enjoy free entry to the Country Music Hall of Fame and Museum and live music at downtown venues.

 Take advantage of Nashville's lively food and drink culture by checking out happy hour deals and food trucks.